On this page I discuss faults, on the next page I discuss Chronosplit GMT repairs.

 To save space on the diminutive upper LCD display Heuer embedded a single IC between the display and the PCB, this provides some protection from external influences, however if the battery leak there is a very high chance of failure.

 Great caution has to be exercised when removing the display as it is very easy to damage the wire bonds beneath.
-Please see Fig.1
+Please see Fig.2

-Another problem with the Manhattan is LCD failure, LCD failure is normally recognisable as black "bleed" marks or the display going completely black.
-I currently do not stock spare displays but may investigate coming up with an alternative in the future if I encounter enough interest.
+Another common problem with the Heuer Chronosplit Manhattan is LCD failure, LCD failure is normally recognisable as black "bleed" marks or the display going completely black.
+To solve this problem Rawsar have re-manufactured the original LCD displays which are an exact drop in replacement for the original Heuer LCD panel.
+Fig -1

 The bottom analogue Citizen/ESA display is generally reliable and when it does fail it can sometimes be repaired by careful disassembly and cleaning.